jeMATHfischer/jeMATHfischergithubio/_posts/2019-01-19-network segregation.md

 <img src="{{ site.url }}/images/bimodal_population_init.png" height="50%" width="50%" />
 </div>
 The <span style="color:green">green</span> and <span style="color: blue">blue</span> edges between the <span style="color:green">green</span> and <span style="color:blue">blue</span> vertices in the preceding picture depict relationships between individuals of identical opinion <span style="color:green">green</span> or <span style="color:blue">blue</span>, respectively.
 They are not prone to conflict because both individuals are perfectly aligned.
-In contrast, the <span style="color: red">red</span> edges are those that display potential conflict.
+In contrast, the <span style="color: red">red</span> edges display potential conflict.
 They connect individuals, who have different opinions displayed by the vertices having different colors.
 There are two possible ways to go forth in the modelling procedure.
 First, we can imagine agreement to occur such that both individuals find common ground and the conflict is resolved.
 Within the framework of two possible opinions, agreement is only possible, if one of the individuals takes the opinion of the other, i.e., one of the vertices swaps the color.
 This process does not lead to segregation, but to the spread of one opinion and fits rather in the setting of <a href ="https://en.wikipedia.org/wiki/Genetic_drift">Wright-Fisher type models</a>.
 We are going to come back to this process later on in the series.
 <div class="img_container">